sharetribe/flex-docs/src/docs/operator-guides/manage-seats/index.md

 - Find listings that have 2 seats available on next Friday.
 - Find listings that have 5 seats available for two hours some time next week.

-If a marketplace uses availability-based listing search, then listings that are don’t have enough spots available will be automatically filtered out, even though they are available for less people.
+If a marketplace uses availability-based listing search, then listings that don’t have enough spots available will be automatically filtered out, even though they are available for a lower number of people in the same timeframe.

 ## Can I manage stock or inventory of a listing with seats?